Buckeye Broadband

 Buckeye Broadband (formerly known as the Buckeye CableSystem from August 1996 until May 2016, and as The CableSystem prior to August 1996) is a cable and telecommunications company located in Toledo, Ohio, owned by Block Communications (which also owns The Blade and The Pittsburgh Post-Gazette newspapers).
 Buckeye Broadband provides cable television, broadband internet and home telephone services to customers in northwest Ohio and parts of southeast Michigan; in addition to its system in Toledo, Buckeye also provides services to Sandusky and Erie County in north central Ohio, which were formerly served by predecessor Erie County Cablevision.

 Buckeye Broadband also operates the Buckeye Cable Sports Network (BCSN), a regional sports network focusing on minor league, high school, and college sports events, which launched on January 7, 2004.

 Services

-Video: Digital Cable TV, Video On Demand, Pay Per View, Whole Home DVR on up to 6 TVs, HD DTA converters (1 free per account) and over 100 HD options.
+Video: Digital Cable TV, Video On Demand, Pay Per View, Whole Home DVR, HD DTA converters and over 100 HD options.
 Buckeye TV Everywhere: Cable TV customers watch streamed content from various cable TV programmers on Web enabled devices such as computers, smartphones, tablets and more.
+StreamTV is the latest form of cable service from Buckeye Broadband.
+It is a form of IPTV and was created in collaboration with TiVo Platform Technologies LLC.

-Internet: Multiple High-Speed Internet Plans - Ranging from 25 Mbit/s to 1 Gbit/s speeds with high latency; 250 GB data caps and unlimited data available.
-There is currently no email service from the BEX.NET or Buckeye-Express.com domains.
-As of January 15, 2022, customers who utilize paperless billings, have no way to retrieve their paperless billings or communicate with customers.
-Buckeye has given no timeline when email service will be restored.
+Internet: Multiple High-Speed Internet Plans - Ranging from 100 Mbit/s to 1 Gbit/s speeds over Coaxial Modems and up to 10 Gbit/s over Fiber ONTs.
+Buckeye Express (BEX) is an email service offered to customers.
+As of January 17, 2023, new Buckeye Express Emails will not be created in an attempt to phase-out the Buckeye Email service.
+Customers who already had a BEX email prior to this will keep full access to their email and will continue to receive support.